a-dubs/jellyfin-wrapped/UI_UX_OVERHAUL.md

   time: [
-    { threshold: 24, template: "That's {x} full days of entertainment" }, { threshold: 168, template: "A whole week of your life, well spent" }, { threshold: 720, template: "You could've flown to the moon and back... twice" }, { threshold: 2000, template: "Roughly {x} flights from NYC to LA" }, ],
+    { threshold: 24, template: "That's {x} full days of entertainment" }, { threshold: 168, template: "A whole week of your life, well spent" }, {
+      threshold: 720,
+      template: "You could've flown to the moon and back... twice", },
+    { threshold: 2000, template: "Roughly {x} flights from NYC to LA" }, ],
   movies: [
+    {
+      threshold: 10,
-    { threshold: 10, template: "More movies than your local theater shows in a month" }, { threshold: 50, template: "You've seen more movies than most film critics" }, { threshold: 100, template: "You're basically running your own film festival" }, ],
+      template: "More movies than your local theater shows in a month", },
+    {
+      threshold: 50,
+      template: "You've seen more movies than most film critics", },
+    {
+      threshold: 100,
+      template: "You're basically running your own film festival", },
+  ],
   episodes: [
     { threshold: 100, template: "Enough episodes to fill a small TV network" },